 Charities that we partner with will be listed in our public documents and on this web site.
 The majority of the proceeds come from silent auctions of donated goods held at events and live auctions of Mystery Bowl cocktails prepared for attendees.
 The lively Mystery Bowl auction and the elaborate presentation of the bowls to the winners by a dancing Mystery Girl or Mystery Boy embody the Order's concept of fun with a purpose.

 The Fraternal Order of Moai has selected the Easter Island Foundation as their national charity.
 The Easter Island Foundation, a non-profit 501(c)(3) organization founded in 1989, promotes conservation and protection of the fragile cultural heritage of Easter Island and other Polynesian islands.
 Among its many projects, the Foundation established the William Mulloy Library on the island and continues to support its operations.
 In addition, the Foundation funds archaeological research; provides students with scholarships, books and equipment; publishes a series of books about Easter Island and Polynesia; publishes Rapa Nui Journal; and sponsors conferences about Easter Island and Polynesia.
 The Fellowship is proud to support multiple scholarships administered by the EIF.
-Funds for these scholarships are raised at OHANA: Luau at the Lake and OHANA: Luau by the Sea.
+Funds for these scholarships are raised at events like OHANA: Luau at the Lake, OHANA: Luau by the Sea, and Chicago Area Tiki Tour.

 The Kahiki Chapter has selected CureCMD, a 501(c)(3) nonprofit that funds research and clinical trials to find a cure for congenital muscular dystrophies, to receive donations raised at the annual Hot Rod Hula Hop.